2026 World’s Strongest Man Finals — Day One Results

 |

-The finals are officially underway at the 2026 World’s Strongest Man on April 25th in Myrtle Beach, South Carolina.
-Ten of the best performers from the qualifying stage are taking on three events on the first day of finals, hoping to get involved in the title race as the competition nears its end.
+The finals officially kicked off at the 2026 World’s Strongest Man on April 25th in Myrtle Beach, South Carolina.
+Ten of the best performers from the qualifying stage took on three events on the first day of finals, hoping to get involved in the title race as the competition nears its end.
+Rayno Nel got off to the best start, having taken the lead going into day two.

 Related: Luke Stoltman Withdraws From 2026 World’s and Europe’s Strongest Man After Breaking His Leg